mtiews/carberry/README.md

 3. Clone this repository: `git clone https://github.com/mtiews/carberry.git`
 4. Change into cloned directory: `cd carberry`
 5. Install required Python libraries: `sudo pip3 install -r requirements.txt`
+6. Check the configuration file `config.json` and change it according to your needs (e.g. change intervals and sensors to read from OBD2)

+After these steps the application can be started via `python3 main.py`, to check whether it is working properly.
+Have a look at your local mosquitto via `mosquitto_sub -t "#"` and check if all data is submitted properly.

 #### Run Carberry as service using systemd